-Thursday, September 3, 2020
+Tuesday, September 3, 2024

 Looking Back: Dorchester's Firsts

-Most area historians concur that Andreas' History of the State of Nebraska -- written in the late 1800s -- is an authority on Saline County's earliest days.
+Most area historians concur that Andreas' History of the State of Nebraska -- written in the late 1800s -- is the authority on Saline County's earliest days.
 No other collection of information is as detailed or thorough.

 Through the online edition of Andreas' History, the Times has compiled a collection of Dorchester's firsts, including the first couple married in town, the first birth, the first death, and the first official sermon.